Design Tech High School: Oracle

 Soon after d.tech's move to Rollins, the Oracle Education Foundation announced plans to build a $43 million, 64,000 sq ft (5946 m2) campus for d.tech on a 2.5-acre site at the company's then headquarters in Redwood Shores.
 The building was designed with input from students and includes a two-story 8,000-square-foot Design Realization Garage.
 Oracle currently leases the building to d.tech for $1 per year, and offers students two-week courses and unpaid internships three times a year through the Oracle Education Foundation.

 Awards and recognition

 The school is accredited by the Western Association of Schools and Colleges.
 The current Design Tech High School campus building at Oracle was built to LEED Gold specifications and won the Green Building Award from Sustainable San Mateo County and Best Education Project from both Silicon Valley Business Journal and PCBS as a part of their 2018 Gold Nugget Awards.

 Athletics

 Design Tech offers students the chance to create sports teams based on interest.
 The first sport introduced to the school was Basketball during the school's inaugural year.
 Since the inaugural year, the school has expanded to six sports for both Boys and Girls consisting of girls volleyball, cross country, basketball, soccer, boys baseball, girls softball, swimming, track, and sailing.
 In the 2019–2020 school year, girls volleyball, cross country, and boys basketball have qualified for the CCS playoffs.

+Design Tech Math Club

+The Design Tech Math Club is a student-led chapter of Mu Alpha Theta.

+The club hosts three recurring events for middle school students: Design Tech Puzzle Night, which features interactive puzzle stations; the five-day online Design Tech Problem of the Day Challenge; and the annual Design Tech Math Tournament.

+The Design Tech Math Tournament features two subject rounds selected from algebra, geometry, discrete mathematics, and a sixth-grade test, followed by team and sequence rounds.
+The sequence round uses a format similar to the Berkeley Math Tournament's Guts Round.
+The tournament also includes an activities session with guest speakers; Stanford mathematician Ciprian Manolescu gave a talk on knot theory in 2026.